iai-group/UserSimCRS/docs/source/crs_wrapper.rst

 CRS Wrapper
 ===========

 A CRS wrapper facilitates the interaction between a conversational recommender system (CRS) and a simulated user.
 It provides a standardized communication interface that does not make assumptions about the inner workings or source code of the CRS.
+We consider that communication with a CRS is done via an API.

-In practice, a CRS wrapper is a class inheriting from DialogueKit's `Agent` class.
+In practice, a CRS wrapper is a class inheriting from DialogueKit's `Agent` class with an additional parameter `uri` that specifies the API endpoint of the CRS.
 It allows to easily support new CRSs by creating new wrappers under `crs_agent_wrapper`.

 Supported CRSs
 --------------